vgurianov/srt/docs/analysis_model.md

 ```

 ## 3. Spacetime model
-We propose a following model of Minkowski spacetime (Fig.3).
+We propose the following model of Minkowski spacetime (Fig.3).
 "Composite" class is a model of a physical spacetime.
-We will view one-dimension space.
-Physical space is linked list, where lst attribute is base of space (In general case, "headOfList" attribute is base of space, and "tailOfList" is the anchor point and specify the direction in the physical space).
-Attribute "tmp" is one-direction linked list and it is a model of physical time.
-Attribute "tmp" is instance of class Temp.
+We will view the one-dimension space.
+Physical space is linked list, where "lst" attribute is base of space (In the general case, "headOfList" attribute is base of space, and "tailOfList" is the anchor point and specify the direction in the physical space).
+Attribute "tmp" is a one-direction linked list and it is a model of physical time.
+Attribute "tmp" is an instance of class Temp.
-Class "ListItem" is model of a physical space cell.
+Class "ListItem" is a model of a physical space cell.
 The cell has a local time; it is "tmp" attribute.
-The time of "Composite" class and the time "ListItem" class must be synchronization.
+The time of "Composite" class and the time "ListItem" class must be synchronized.
 ![Fig3](Fig1-2-3.png)
 Figure 3.
 Minkowski spacetime model
+//////
 The synchronization mechanism is a following process.
 Operation “Run” of class Composite has cycle by linked list “tmp”.
 For each node tt of linked list "tmp" sended message runItem(tt) to all cells of space (Fig.4).
 ![Fig4](Fig1-2-4.png)
 Figure 4.
 Communication process of synchronization